SamMed05/c-cpp-notes/docs/cpp/functions.md

 There are two benefits that comes when using functions:

-1. **Riusability**: once some code is written inside a function, it can then be executed as many times as you want.
+1. **Reusability**: once some code is written inside a function, it can then be executed as many times as you want.
 This avoids repetition, redundancy and duplicate code.
 The principle is similar to loops, but it works in a bit different way.
 2. **Organization**: as programs start to get longer and longer, putting all the code